cyrexlinuz/cathook/README.md

 ## Overview

-Cathook is a training software designed for Team Fortress 2 for Linux.
+Cathook is a bot hunting software designed for Team Fortress 2 for Linux.
 Cathook includes some joke features like

-* Ignore Hoovy
+* Only aimbot other cathook users
 * Encrypted chat
 * Nullnexus Support (Find other Cathook users in-game automatically)
 * Sandvich aimbot